peetzen/dropwizard-metrics-tagging-jersey2/README.md

 with a flexible approach to add tags dynamically that are automatically evaluated by the _Jersey_ server framework.

 ## Dependencies
-The implementation is based on `io.dropwizard.metrics:metrics-jersey2:4.1.12.1` used by `io.dropwizard:dropwizard-core:2.0.13`.
-It is compatible with other _Dropwizard_ versions.
+The implementation is based on `io.dropwizard.metrics:metrics-jersey2:4.1.12.1`.
+It is compatible with [Metrics](https://metrics.dropwizard.io/) since version `v4.0.0`, bundled with [Dropwizard](https://www.dropwizard.io/) since version `v1.3.0`.

 ## Getting started